Qualification: BTEC Level 3 AAQ (Extended Certificate) in Computing

 Post-18 Opportunities and Employment

-Students completing their BTEC Extended Certificate in Computing will be aiming towards higher education or direct employment in one of many different careers, for example:
+Students completing their BTEC Level 3 AAQ (Extended Certificate) in Computing will be aiming towards higher education or direct employment in one of many different careers, for example:

 - Software development